Captain Scarlet (character): New Captain Scarlet

-Abilities
+Scarlet becomes Spectrum's invincible weapon in its "war of nerves" with the Mysterons; a weapon created by the Mysterons themselves after they kill Scarlet while he is exploring the surface of Mars with Captain Black.
+Upon their discovery of the Mysterons' city, Black uses their lander's weapons to destroy it, believing the Mysterons to be hostile.
+However, the Mysterons then use their powers to rebuild the city and kill the two humans.
+They resurrect Scarlet to infiltrate Earth and lead their war against the planet.
+While under Mysteron control, Scarlet tries to destroy Skybase, but is stopped by Captain Blue and apparently dies when he falls through a plasma stream.
+He later returns to life, revived by the genetic mutation caused by the Mysterons' "retrometabolisation" process, and reveals himself to be free of their control.
+Scarlet's newfound ability to self-heal makes him virtually "indestructible".

-Through his power of "retrometabolism", Scarlet can survive and heal from any injury, no matter how serious, though his recovery is never instantaneous.
-Further, in a few episodes, it is stated that he can feel a Mysteron's presence by feeling nauseated and unwell.
-In the pilot story ("Instrument of Destruction", Parts 1 and 2), it is also stated that Scarlet shared a kind of telepathic link with Captain Black, which Colonel White considers to be an advantage in the war against the Mysterons that he cannot dismiss.

-During the episode "Rat Trap", the Mysterons were able to contact Scarlet and to talk to him, while nobody else could hear them.
-It is not clear if this phenomenon was because he was on the Mysterons' home planet, or if he would hear them, wherever he might be, if they chose to contact him again.
-In "Chiller", it was revealed that, when particularly badly wounded, Scarlet's body has the capability to separate his emotional and physical selves so that the latter can heal quicker, leaving the former as a ghostlike apparition, detectable only by its coldness.
+Through his power of "retrometabolism", Scarlet can recover from all injuries – even fatal ones.
+However, his recovery is never instantaneous.
+Further, in several episodes it is stated that he can feel a Mysteron's presence by feeling nauseated and unwell.
+In the opening story ("Instrument of Destruction"), it is stated that Scarlet shares a telepathic link with Black.
+During the episode "Rat Trap", the Mysterons are able to contact Scarlet and talk to him, while no one else can hear them.
+In "Chiller", it is revealed that, when especially badly wounded, Scarlet's body has the capability to separate his emotional and physical selves so that the latter can heal quicker, leaving the former as a ghostlike apparition, detectable only by its coldness.